sunderee/dart-published/some_widget_extensions/README.md

 # Some Widget Extensions

-_Some Widget Extensions_ is a collection of convenience extension methods to be used on widgets.
+_Some Widget Extensions_ is a collection of convenience extensions to be used on widgets.
 It conserves Flutter's API making it as familiar as possible.

 ## Inspiration